 On September 20, 2009, the DCCC Foundation announced that it had received from Hinkle and Silversides a gift of 183 acres of land, located across Business 85 from our current Davidson Campus.

-The land was originally owned by their grandfather, Henry T. Link, a legend in the furniture industry and an innovator who introduced mass production in furniture-making and led Lexington’s Dixie Furniture Company to become the largest bedroom furniture manufacturer in the world.
+The land was originally owned by their grandfather, Henry T. Link, a legend in the furniture industry and an innovator who introduced mass production in furniture-making.
+Mr. Link led Lexington’s Dixie Furniture Company as it became the largest bedroom furniture manufacturer in the world.